FellowTraveler/flexiai/docs/setup.md

             "        previously stored information for enhanced context and continuity in RAG.\n\n" "        Args:\n"
-            "            from_assistant_id (str): The assistant identifier from which the content originates.\n" "            to_assistant_id (str): The assistant identifier to which the content is directed.\n
+            "            from_assistant_id (str): The assistant identifier from which the content originates.\n" "            to_assistant_id (str): The assistant identifier to which the content is directed.\n" "            multiple_retrieval (bool): Whether to retrieve content from all sources, not just the specified to_assistant_id.\n\n"

-"
-            "            multiple_retrieval (bool): Whether to retrieve content from all sources, not just the specified to_assistant_id.\n\n"
             "        Returns:\n"
             "            list: A list of stored user content if found, otherwise an empty list.\n"